 Present their research at Undergraduate Research Week or submit a summary of their research at the end of the quarter

 This opportunity is all UCLA undergraduates.
 Preference will be given to students with proposals that include at least one faculty mentor from Arts, the Humanities, or Social Sciences.

-In their application, students must include letters of recommendation from two faculty mentors.
+In their application, students must include letters of recommendation from their two proposed faculty mentors.
 Please see Interdisciplinary Fields for further information on faculty mentor requirements.

 How to Apply